circuits/circuits/docs/source/guides/simple_server.rst

 ----------------------------

-Next let's define our ``Server`` Component with a simple event handler that broadcats all incoming messages to every connected client.
+Next let's define our ``Server`` Component with a simple event handler that broadcasts all incoming messages to every connected client.
+We'll keep a list of clients connected to our server in ``self._clients``.

+We need to define three event handlers.

+#.
+An event handler to update our list of connected clients when a new client
+   connects.
+#.
+An event handler to update our list of connected clients when a client has
+   disconnected.
+#.
+An event handler to handle messages from connected clients and broadcast
+   them to every other connected client.

 .. code-block:: python